 What agencies must submit HR Management Reports?

-Note: Agencies with fewer than 100 employees are not required to submit the HR Management Report; however, DES' Small Agency Client Services will provide an aggregated report representing small agency Affirmative Action Employment Plans as well as information on executive orders related to agency Veteran Employment Plans, Disability Employment Plans, and Telework / Flexible Work Hours.
+Note: Agencies with fewer than 100 employees are not required to submit the HR Management Report; however, DES' Small Agency Client Services will provide an aggregated report representing small agency Affirmative Action Employment Plans as well as information on executive orders related to agency Veteran Employment Plans, Disability Employment Plans.

 When is the report due and where do I submit it?